-The editorial team of Cochrane Pregnancy and Childbirth assembles, maintains and administers centrally a Trials Register as a service to the review authors who are members of the Group.
+The editorial team of Cochrane Pregnancy and Childbirth assembles, maintains and administers centrally a Trials Register as a service to the review authors who are preparing reviews with us.

-The PCG Trials Register was created to assist members of Cochrane Pregnancy and Childbirth and currently contains more than 20,000 records referring to completed or ongoing trials, with an annual accrual rate of about 800 new records.
-Reports are identified by the formal search methods or by informal discovery.
+The CPC Trials Register is a database created to assist members of Cochrane Pregnancy and Childbirth and currently contains more than 24,000 records referring to completed or ongoing trials, with an annual accrual rate of about 1000 new records.
+These trial reports are identified by the formal search methods or by informal discovery.

 TOPIC SCOPE: Controlled trials comparing alternative forms of care used either during pregnancy (but not to terminate early pregnancy), or within 28 days of delivery.

 STUDY DESIGN: A controlled trial has been defined as a trial involving humans in which allocation to the intervention has either been at random, or by some quasi-random method, such as by alternation, or on the basis of the case record number or date of birth.

 These criteria have been applied fairly liberally to avoid excluding potentially useful studies involving concurrent comparisons of alternative policies.
 In other words, the Register includes reports which, if necessary, can subsequently be rejected as methodologically inadequate by a member of the Group preparing a systematic review.